umbraco/UmbracoDocs/Umbraco-Heartcore/Tutorials/Querying-With-GraphQL/index.md

 ### Using Variables

-You might have noticed that the `url` argument is hardcoded in the query, this means that we will always get back the Content for that url.
+You might have noticed that the `url` argument is hardcoded in the query.
+This means that we will always get back the Content for that url.
 What we want is to pass the argument to the query dynamically.

 We can do this by altering the query to include a variable instead of the hardcoded value, this can be done by replacing the argument with `$url` and wrapping the query with `query($url: String)`.